In recent times Montenegro has been slowly emerging as one of the most popular go-to tourist destinations, and it’s not surprising why.

 The Durmitor National Park is well renowned for its Tara River canyon, which is known to have one of the deepest gorges in Europe.

-And all you insect watchers would be happy to know that Durmitor reportedly has the largest varieties of butterfly in the entire continent.
+And all you insect watchers would be happy to know that Durmitor reportedly has the largest varieties of butterflies in the entire continent.

 Built during the 15th century, Cetinje was home to a vast number of embassies back when it served as the capital of Montenegro.